ABOUT LIVINGSTON COUNTY SHERIFF MIKE MURPHY

 After graduating from the police academy in 1988, I worked for a couple of small police departments.
 I began my career with the Livingston County Sheriff’s Office in June of 1990 as a Corrections Deputy.
 In August of 1990, I married my soul mate, Penny.
 Penny is not only my loving wife; she is my best friend, my greatest critic, and my most avid supporter all wrapped up in one awesome package.
 In 1992 we moved to Howell and to this day we continue to call Howell home.

-Throughout the past 30 years, I have been fortunate to receive thousands of hours of training and professional development, including the FBI National Academy, School of Police Staff and Command, Law Enforcement Executive Leadership Institute, Police Executive Leadership, Leadership Development and Leadership Livingston.
+Throughout the past 30 plus years, I have been fortunate to receive thousands of hours of training and professional development, including the FBI National Academy, School of Police Staff and Command, Law Enforcement Executive Leadership Institute, Police Executive Leadership, Leadership Development and Leadership Livingston.

 I will continue to be open, honest and accessible, and remain in touch with Livingston County residents.
-What you have seen for the last 30 years is what you will continue to see going forward.
+What you have seen for the last 30 plus years is what you will continue to see going forward.

 Work Skills Corporation